What Does Shingles Look Like?

 Scabbing and Crusting

 The blisters will continue to ooze for a couple of weeks.
 Afterwards, they will dry up and feel scabby to the touch.
 As the blisters scab over, it’s possible that the affected skin area will change colors from red to yellow or brown.
-It’s possible that the pain will lessen, but in some cases, it does not.
+It’s possible that the nerve pain will lessen, but in some cases, it does not.

 When the blisters have stopped leaking completely and have scabbed over, the varicella-zoster virus is again no longer contagious.